maci3k/sql-tasks/README.md

 # PostgreSQL scaffolding for RealSkill

 You can quickly create PostgreSQL tasks by cloning this repository.
-The scaffolding provide PostgreSQL driver configuration, mocha tests setup and simple SQL test scenarios runner.
+The scaffolding provides PostgreSQL driver configuration, mocha tests setup and simple SQL test scenarios runner.

 ## Setup